-- Metformin is the preferred therapy for people with Type 2 diabetes.
-May be used in combination with other medications for Type 2 diabetes.
+- Metformin is the preferred therapy for people with Type 2 diabetes without any contraindications.
+It may be used in combination with other medications for Type 2 diabetes.

-- May be used in polycystic overay syndrome (off-label); decreases androgen hormone levels, improves menstrual cycles, ovulation and insulin sensitivity.
+- May be used off-label (not an FDA-approved use, but still a recognized use of the drug) in polycystic ovary syndrome.
+Metformin decreases androgen hormone levels, improves menstrual cycles, ovulation regularity, and insulin sensitivity.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: